oqErik/notes-rest-api-v1/README.md

 ## API Documentation

-To view the list of available APIs and their specifications, run the server and go to `http://localhost:3000/v1/docs` in your browser.
-This documentation page is automatically generated using the [swagger](https://swagger.io/) definitions written as comments in the route files.
+To view the list of available APIs and their specifications, run the server and go to `http://localhost:8080` in your browser.

 ### API Endpoints